 BABY is a realistic spy thriller that follows a team of secret agency members who works day and night to protect Indian from imminent terror threats.
 The task force headed by Feroze Ali Khan (Danny Denzongpa) is on a mission to rescue one member of their team from the clutches of terrorists based in Istanbul, Turkey.

-Agent Ajay Singh (Akshay Kumar) is given the task to do the job but in the course he discovers a major threat to our nation.
+Agent Ajay Singh (Akshay Kumar) is given the task to do the job but in the course, he discovers a major threat to our nation.
 Terror elements across the border are planning to carry out blasts in two of the major Indian cities including Delhi and Mumbai.
 As days pass by, the elite anti-terror squad must perform two major covert operations in Kathmandu and Abu Dhabi to nab the mastermind behind the terror threats.

 While the narration of the film is filled with twists and thrills that keep the audience on the edge of their seats till the very end, Sudeep Chatterjee’s cinematography is exceptionally good that zooms in from the narrow streets of Istanbul, the rugged and rustic beauty of Nepal to the sand dunes of Abu Dhabi.
-Overall, BABY is a treat to watch and a must for those who are missing genuine thriller in Hindi film industry.
+Overall, BABY is a treat to watch and a must for those who are missing genuine thrillers in the Hindi film industry.

 Starring: Akshay Kumar, Rasheed Naz, Rana Dugabatti, Anupam Kher, Danny Denzongpa, Taapsee Pannu, Sushant Singh, Madhurima Tuli, Mikaal Zulfiqar, and Murali Sharma.